rcornwell/sims/README.md

   Type 340 graphics display.

-# Dec KA10 & KI10
+# Dec KA10 & KI10 & KL10

-These are nearing release.
-Please report any issues that you find in them.

-The KA10 sim has successfully run Tops 10 4.5, 5.03 and Tops 10 6.03.
+The KA10 sim has successfully run Tops 10 4.5, 5.03 and Tops 10 6.03, ITS and WAITS.
-The KI10 sim has successfully run Tops 10 6.03 with VMSER
+The KI10 sim has successfully run Tops 10 6.03 with VMSER.
-The KA10 sim has successfully run ITS.
-The KA10 sim has successfully run WAITS (with and without BBN pager).
+The KL10 sim has successfully run Tops 10 6.03 with VMSER and ITS.
+KL10 extended addressing support is still in development.

    Disk
    * RC10 RD10/RM10
    * RP10 RP01/RP02/RP03
-   * RH10 RP04/RP06/RP07 (RP07 not supported under 6.03).
+   * RH10/RH20 RP04/RP06/RP07 (RP07 not supported under 6.03).
-   * RH10 RS04
+   * RH10/RH20 RS04
    * PMP (P. PETIT'S IBM CHANNEL)
    * System Concepts DC-10 IBM 2314

    Tape
    * TM10A or B
-   * RH10 TM03/TU16
+   * RH10/RH20 TM03/TU16
    * TD10 Dectape

    Paper Tape
    * Punch
    * Reader

-   DC10E terminal mux.
+   * DC10E terminal mux.
-   Morton tty Mux for ITS.
+   * Morton tty Mux for ITS.
-   Knight Kludge mux for ITS.
+   * Knight Kludge mux for ITS.
+   * Terminals on KL10 Front End.

-   IMP networking support for ITS and TENEX.
+   * IMP networking support for ITS and TENEX.
-   CH10 networking support for ITS.
+   * CH10 networking support for ITS.

-   340 Display Station support.
+   * 340 Display Station support.
+   * III Display support for WAITS (in progress).

-   Optional support for PDP6 devices (standard if WAITS included).
+   * Optional support for PDP6 devices (standard if WAITS included).

    The RP10 supports boot (actual hardware did not), by reading in Blocks 4-7 and transfering to the loaded value.
 RC10, RH10, TM10 support readin mode.

-   Support for KL10A will be started in the summer.

-# Development Simulators.

-# Dec KL10

-Still in initial coding stages.

-   Disk
-   * RH10 RP04/RP06/RP07
-   * RH10 RS04
-   * RH20 RP04/RP06/RP07
-   * RH20 RS04

-   Tape
-   * TM10A or B
-   * RH10 TM03/TU16
-   * RH20 TM03/TU16

-   DC10E terminal mux.
-   Terminals attached to front end processor

-   IMP networking support for ITS and TENEX.

 # ICL 1900 simulator.

 This is a new simulator.
 Will pass 1904E/1905E CPU diagnostics (FLIT).
 Will boot paper tape executive E4BM and tape executive E6RM.
 Still need to add more devices and test with Goerge 2 and 3.

+  The CPU can be configured for model A, B or C type system.
+Or models 1901 throgh 1909.
+Paging is currently not supported.
+Both standard interface and older non-standard interface are supported on most device.

 # IBM 360 simulator.